Lusitaniae/apache_exporter/README.md

 # TYPE process_virtual_memory_bytes gauge
 ```

-Metrics with '*' on the end works only when "ExtendedStatus" is set to "on" in httpd.conf (default since apache 2.3.6)
+Metrics marked '(*)' are only available if ExtendedStatus is On in apache webserver configuration.
+In version 2.3.6, loading mod_status will toggle ExtendedStatus On by default.

 ## Author